josojo/subjectivocracy/Forkonomics.md

 2. Advanced functionality: Advanced token issuance governed by arbitrators of the forkonomic system will benefit the investors with more certainties for his investment.
 This advanced issuance might also be used to fairly distribute the dapp developent by adaption an issuance model as indicated by Realitytokens.
 Also, special lending agreements of tokens governed by arbitrators of the forkonomic system can be used to receive further funding or do bond offerings.
 3. Higher financial evaluation: If the forkonomic token of a revenue earning dapp is added to the ETTF for the usage of a currency in the system, then many tokens are locked away, which increase the value of the remaining ones.

-Additionally, the issued token might be less perceived as a security due to the forking and issuing a token as a forkonomic token helps to build this arbitrator system.
+Additionally, the issued token might be less perceived as a security due to the forking nature and issuing a token as a forkonomic token helps to build this forkonomics system in general.

 ### Governance in Forknomonics